 A certificate program is distinguished from a departmental minor in that the courses are from more than one department rather than from a single department.
 It is distinguished from an option in that the certificate program is separate from but complementary to a specific major degree program rather than providing an alternative series of courses within the framework of a single degree program.

 At the baccalaureate level, the certificate program must be taken in conjunction with a formal degree program at the university.
-A student not completing a certificate program by the time of conferral of the baccalaureate degree, but who does so at a later time, can receive a subsequent certificate through the Alumni College with the permission of the certificate program director/committee (see Academic Regulation #27).
+A student not completing a certificate program by the time of conferral of the baccalaureate degree, but who does so at a later time, can receive a subsequent certificate from OSU with the dean's approval.

 A post-baccalaureate certificate is defined in the OSU Catalog as "a specified program of study of undergraduate courses leading to an official certificate and notation on the transcript."
 A completed baccalaureate degree program is required.
 A post-baccalaureate certificate program requires a minimum of 27 credits.